 I love Oliver being

-protective jealous, and the fact that he saw her in her bra (though it would have been better if she had been topless like in my fanfic), and I love the return of the angsty sexual tension, but I’m not crazy about Thea in this scene.
+protective jealous, and the fact that he saw her in her bra, and I love the return of the angsty sexual tension, but I’m not crazy about Thea in this scene.
 Oliver had no right to throw Shane out, and I know that the party brings up a lot of pain, but she didn’t need to eviscerate Oliver.
 I think she’s actually being pretty selfish here.

 I’m pretty hard on Oliver a lot of the time, but I’m going to stand up for him now.
 He talks about his family needing this party.
 That’s just his inability to be properly introspective.
 It’s pretty obvious that Oliver wants this party, Oliver needs this party.
 Oliver loves Christmas, and one of the most important family memories he has is their Christmas traditions – the party being the most important one.
 Moira and Thea’s grieving turned them away from Christmas, and Oliver is grieving in a different way, a way that embraces the good memories rather than running from them.
 And Thea is only thinking about herself.
 She’s not thinking about what Oliver needs.
 She’s not being there for Oliver.
 This isn’t the first time we’ve seen her be inconsiderate of the way that Oliver has suffered and what Oliver has lost.

 And now he can’t even enjoy the party because he’s got to go save Starling City.